SOFTENG701G1/Flatmate-Management-System/README.md

 1. Open the backend folder (WebApiBackend) and find the Solution (.sln) file, and open in Visual Studio.
 2. Once Visual Studio loads up, you should have a green "IIS Express" button to start the app in the top toolbar.
 Click it.
 3. It'll take some time the first run (as Visual Studio should install all dependencies).
-Not much will appear to happen once the backend server is running.
+Once the backend server is running, a new window will open displaying Swagger.
 4. Open the frontend folder in a command line tool.
 5. Run `npm install` to download and install all dependencies.
 6. Run `npm start` to start the React development server.
 7. Your browser should open (or you may have to open a link from the React command line tool).
 You should see the home page, and it should successfully connect to the backend.

-### Getting Started Notes

-- If the backend starts on a different port (e.g. because you're using Rider on Mac), you can add a `.env.local` file in the `Frontend/frontend` folder and override the default setting in the `.env` file that already exists (.env.local won't be committed to git).